yuzelin/paimon/docs/content/how-to/cdc-ingestion.md

 ```

 {{< hint info >}}
-You can set `--mode combined` to enable synchronizing newly added tables without restarting job.
+For newly created tables (that means they don't have history data), you can set `--mode combined` to enable synchronizing
+them without restarting job.
 {{< /hint >}}

 Example 3: synchronize and merge multiple shards